 2.1.3.1.1 Date of Regular Meetings; Cancellation

-Regular meetings of the Board shall be held quarterly on the first Tuesday of December, March, June, and September on which there is also a regular or special meeting of the Napa County Board of Supervisors, except that when such Tuesday is a holiday, then the meeting shall be held on the next Tuesday of that month on which there is also held a regular or special meeting of the Napa County Board of Supervisors.
+The Board shall have six regular meetings per year comprising one meeting per quarter and two meetings in the month of June to facilitate budget adoption.
 Any regular meeting of the Board may be cancelled by majority vote of the Board for any reason, or by the District Secretary for lack of business or lack of a quorum.

 2.1.3.1.2 Time of Regular Meetings